 Equipment Involving Facilities Management

-Requests to Purchase for equipment needing a unique power source or having other conditions that require the involvement of Facilities Management should be submitted to Facilities Management first for approval and verification that all special requirements can be met prior to sending to University Procurement.
+Requests to Purchase for equipment needing a unique power source or having other conditions that require the involvement of Facilities Management should be submitted to Facilities Management first for approval and verification that all special requirements can be met prior to sending to Procurement Services.

 Receipt, possession, storage, and use of radioactive material are regulated by the Pennsylvania Department of Environmental Protection and the U.S. Nuclear Regulatory Commission.
 These agencies require that the acquisition of radioactive material be controlled by the University to assure permitted type and quantity as well as accountability.
 The following procedure is intended to provide these controls.